-If you’re interested in a breast lift or have questions about breast surgery, please contact North Texas Plastic Surgery in Dallas today at (877) 629-6468 to schedule your consultation.
-Our plastic surgeons and skilled medical staff serve patients in Plano, Southlake, Dallas and surrounding areas of Fort Worth, Texas.
+If you’re interested in getting a breast lift in Dallas or have questions about breast surgery, please contact North Texas Plastic Surgery today to schedule your consultation.
+Our plastic surgeons and skilled medical staff serve patients in Plano, Southlake, Dallas, and surrounding areas of Fort Worth, Texas.

 If you’re not sure if you need a breast lift, you can try the “Pencil Test” in which you place a pencil in the crease below your breast.
 If the pencil stays in place when you remove your hand, you most likely need a breast lift.
 You can also judge the need for a lift by looking at your current nipple position.
 For example:

 Breast augmentation is a procedure in which saline or silicone breast implants or fat from another area of your body is used to increase breast volume.
-In contrast, a breast lift involves the removal of the excess skin that causes the breasts to sag, along with tightening the surrounding tissue.
-The size of the breasts remains the same.
+In contrast, a breast lift involves the removal of the excess skin that causes the breasts to sag, along with tightening the surrounding tissue without adding any additional volume.